zolhorvath/df/README.md

 ### Installation

-Installation currently only supported via Drush commands.
-First, build the profile using Drush make.

-  ``drush make build-df.make ~/Destination/docroot``

-Use Composer Manager to install additional dependencies in the Drupal 8 docroot.

-  ``php profiles/df/modules/contrib/composer_manager/scripts/init.php && composer drupal-update``

-  Note: depending on how you have gitignore set up, you may need to run ``composer drupal-update --no-dev`` if you get a runtime error on drupal-update.
+Although Drush make files are still made available, we recommend using Composer to install DF.

+  ``composer install``

+DF and its dependencies will be downloaded into the current working directory.
+If nothing fails, you will see a 'docroot' with Drupal in it.

+We provide a build script that wraps the composer install command and moves everything into a target directory as well.

+  ``./build.sh ~/Destination``

+You can also add in commands for composer here.
+We suggest using the --no-dev option unless you want to run behat and have DF manage your version of Drush used on the site.

+  ``./build.sh ~/Destination --no-dev``

+At this point, you will need to prepare your settings.php file just as you would for a normal Drupal install.

+We recommend Acquia Dev Desktop running ``PHP 5_6`` and using the ``Import local Drupal site...`` function.

-Use the ``site-install`` command to install Drupal with the DF installation profile.
+Now use the ``site-install`` command to install Drupal with the DF installation profile.

   ``drush si df``

 Enable a DF Scenario using the ``enable-scenario`` command.

-  ``drush es dfs_dev``
+  ``drush es dfs_tec``

 If everything worked correctly, you should see console output that some migrations ran.